broxus/octusbridge-solana-docs/MVP/relays_round_loading.md

 ## Questions

 1. Where to store current round account address?
-It will be calculated from relays round and formed by `Bridge` program, using seeds mechanics.
+It will be calculated from relays round and formed by `Round loader` program, using seeds mechanics.
 2. Who can transfer new round relays to `Solana`?
 If it is relays, they must have lamports to pay gas fee.
 If it is some kind of admin, it must have access to do it.
 Maybe he mustn't as this event is signed by old round relays and this check is enough.